 our facilities, organisation and records.
 However, with the tireless

-support and dedication of club members, the Club regouped and continued to
+support and dedication of club members, the Club regrouped and continued

-of our new Clubhouse marks the completion of a journey which began on that
+opening of our new Clubhouse marks the completion of a journey which

-tragic day in 1994.
-We welcome the City of Melbourne to our club.
+began on that tragic day in 1994.
+We welcome the City of Melbourne to our

-RVBA in our 146 year history.
-In recent times we have progressed from
+our 148 year history.
+In recent times we have progressed from Division 8

-competition is Premier grade, then divisions 1 & 2).
+competition is Premier grade, then Divisions 1 and 2).

-In the 2005/06 RVBA pennant season the Club fielded sides in Divisions.
-4,7
+In the 2005/06 RVBA pennant season, the Club fielded sides in Divisions.

-& 8.
+4,7 and 8.
 All teams finished on top of their section in each Division.
-The

-Division 7 side played for the pennant flag, and were successful by 14
+The Division 7 side played for the pennant flag, and were successful by